annatrn0/paraphrase_detection/README.md

 * 1 - strict paraphrases

 ## Structure
 In the notebook with [paraphrase detection algorithm](https://github.com/annatrn0/paraphrase_detection/blob/main/Paraphrase_detection.ipynb) we try to detect 7 syntactic and 7 lexic transformations which lead to a paraphrase.
-Some functions which detect a transformation require .txt files that are stored in [data](https://github.com/annatrn0/paraphrase_detection/tree/main/data) (they are also incorporated into the ipynb file so you don't have to dowload them to run the code).
+Some functions which detect a transformation require txt files that are stored in [data](https://github.com/annatrn0/paraphrase_detection/tree/main/data) (they are also incorporated into the ipynb file so you don't have to dowload them to run the code).
+Each sentence pair is viewed as a number of transformations.
+These transformations serve as features for the future classification model.

+We perform two-class and three-class classification with a number of models.